opi9a/cryptfolio/README.md

 Lines in the config file beginning `#` will be ignored.
 It fails if lines are empty.

-Can also pass a config file by name in the command line.
+Can optionally pass a config file by name in the command line, or it will default to look for `config.txt`.

 Check http://coinmarketcap.com/api/ for the API, or https://api.coinmarketcap.com/v1/ticker/limit=20 to work out naming conventions (returns all data).